Saab CEO says trainer bid could spur co-operation with Boeing

 Experts said that indicated the aircraft may be larger and more ambitious than traditional trainers such as Britain’s popular Hawk, whose wings and engines sit close behind the pilot.

-Lockheed Martin (LMT.N) has partnered with Korean Aerospace Industries to offer the South Korean T-50.

-Italy’s Finmeccanica SIFI.MI, recently abandoned by U.S. partner General Dynamics (GD.N) in a bid to offer a jet based on the Italian M-346 trainer, is looking for a new U.S. partner, executives said at the DSEI defense event in London.
+Italy’s Finmeccanica, recently abandoned by U.S. partner General Dynamics in a bid to offer a jet based on the Italian M-346 trainer, is looking for a new U.S. partner, executives said at the DSEI defence event in London.
+(Reporting by Tim Hepher; Editing by Catherine Evans)